convos-chat/convos/blog/_posts/2019-11-24-convos-one-point-two.md

 You can see a list of all the changes and bug fixes on [GitHub](https://github.com/Nordaaker/convos/blob/2.00/Changes#L3).

+## Administration user

+One of the main reasons why this is a major release, is the introduction of user roles.
+Currently a user can be either "admin" or just a regular user.

+The first user to register will become the "admin", so that means that if you have an existing Convos installation then we try to guess who to upgrade to "admin":

+1. If the `user.json` file has a "registered" key then that will be used to see if you are the first to register.
+2. If you have a very old Convos installation and there's no "registered" key, then the created timestamp of the `user.json` file will be used instead.

+This means that if you are upgrading, you might want to double check which `user.json` file has `roles:["admin"]` inside it.
+If the wrong user is upgraded then you have to edit the files in [CONVOS_HOME](/doc/config.html) manually.

 ## A new settings page

 We used to support many [environment variables](/doc/config.html) and/or the